optickx/UIDevelopment/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This code is an example of a very simple exersise, that has been uploaded solely with the purpose of being used during an exam.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace the following folders

-- `src`: the folder to maintain sources
+- `doc`: documents with the controller source code "instructions"
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `src`: the folder to source code itself

+## For more code

+In case of wanting to look for more code samples and finished projects, check [here](https://github.com/optickx).